jekil/awesome-hacking/_pages/index.rst

 - `Dnsrecon <https://github.com/darkoperator/dnsrecon/>`_ - DNS Enumeration Script.
 - `Knock <https://github.com/guelfoweb/knock>`_ - A python tool designed to enumerate subdomains on a target domain through a wordlist.
 - `IVRE <https://ivre.rocks>`_ - An open-source framework for network recon.
 It relies on open-source well-known tools to gather data (network intelligence), stores it in a database, and provides tools to analyze it.
+- `Operative-framework <https://github.com/graniet/operative-framework>`_ - This is a framework based on fingerprint action, this tool is used for get information on a website or a enterprise target with multiple modules (Viadeo search,Linkedin search, Reverse email whois, Reverse ip whois, SQL file forensics ...).
 - `Recon-ng <https://bitbucket.org/LaNMaSteR53/recon-ng>`_ - A full-featured Web Reconnaissance framework written in Python.
 - `SMBMap <https://github.com/ShawnDEvans/smbmap>`_ - A handy SMB enumeration tool.
 - `SSLMap <http://thesprawl.org/projects/sslmap/>`_ - TLS/SSL cipher suite scanner.